 Then make a new weekly LIFE schedule that ensures you’re getting enough sleep and you’re spacing out your study sessions.

-Schedule in all your activities during the week – from work time to gym time, from errands to down time.
+Schedule all your activities during the week – from work time to gym time, from errands to downtime.
 Yes, even put your favorite TV show on your schedule.
 Now make sure you add study time to your life schedule too.

 Friday lunch break: 30 minutes, The French Press, take a practice quiz.

 Sleep deprivation doesn’t serve you when it comes to NCIDQ prep.
-Increase your chances of passing the test by making sure you’re getting enough sleep and spacing out your study sessions.
+Instead, increase your chances of passing the test by making sure you’re getting enough sleep and spacing out your study sessions.

 Make this lesson stick.